 According to AMS-III.AS, for a fuel switch project, the baseline is related to the historical fossil fuel consumption associated with the element processes, affect by the project activity that would continue to occur in the absence of the project activity.
 The baseline scenario is that the Heavy Fuel Oil was used to power the furnace in the recycling of aluminium dross.

-JTS has consistently been maintaining and retrofitting the baseline equipment, as such the baseline equipment technical lifetime may be extended further than what had been originally set out, in turn accommodating the project activity.
+The baseline equipment has remained the same, however the fuel firing system of the project activity has been replaced with a new fueling system which was commissioned on 27/06/2019.
+JTS will implement regular maintenance to ensure that the equipment will be able to sustain over the course of the 10-year crediting period.

 The current industry standard of fuel used by the aluminium dross recovery plants are fossil fuels like Natural gas, Diesel or Heavy Fuel Oil (HFO), a type of residual fuel oil used for re-fueling marine vessels.
 With the shipping industry also beginning to respond to the challenges of climate change, industries dependent on HFO and similar residual fuel have also begun searching for new ways to meet emissions standards set by the Paris Agreement in 2015.
 These standards dictate reducing the CO2, NOx and SOx content of the HFO used, or in the case of the shipping industry, to rely on hybrid energy technology.